Gorden E. Eden, Jr.

 Pete N. Kassetas

-Chief Pete N. Kassetas joined the New Mexico State Police in 1992.
-His first duty assignment was in Grants, New Mexico as a patrol officer.
-In 1995, he transferred to the NMSP Criminal Investigations Section whose primary focus is to prevent violent criminals and felonious criminal activity that undermine the safety of the citizens of New Mexico.
+Chief Pete Kassetas joined the New Mexico State Police in 1992.
+His first duty station was Grants, New Mexico as a patrol officer.
+In 1995, he was transferred into the NMSP Criminal Investigations Section whose primary focus is to investigate, prevent, disrupt, and detect violent criminals and felonious criminal activity that undermine the safety and security of the citizens of the State of New Mexico.

-When Chief Kassetas was promoted to the rank of patrol Sergeant in 1998, he was assigned to the Raton/Springer State Police District in northeastern New Mexico.
-By 1999, he accepted a Sergeant position with the Narcotics Section, where he managed the Region 3 Narcotics Task Force.
+Chief Kassetas’ was promoted to the rank of patrol Sergeant in 1998 and was assigned to the Raton / Springer State Police District in northeastern New Mexico.
+By 1999, he accepted a Sergeant position with the Narcotics Section, where he administered the Region 3 Narcotics Task Force.

-A promotion to the rank of Lieutenant followed in 2000 with an assignment to the Criminal Investigations Section, where he supervised an investigative unit and the Crime Scene Unit.
+A promotion to the rank of Lieutenant followed in 2000, where he was assigned to the Criminal Investigations Section, where he supervised an investigative unit and the Crime Scene Unit.

 Chief Kassetas resides in Albuquerque with his wife and two daughters.